 Other common synthetic drugs include synthetic cathinones (bath salts) and hallucinogens (nbombs).
-Because synthetic drugs tend to be extremely strong -- a fatal dose of fentanyl is just two milligrams, the equivalent of 1/10 of a grain of rice -- the difference between an intoxicating dosage and a fatal dosage is microscopic, leading to frequent overdose.
+Because synthetic drugs tend to be extremely strong — a fatal dose of fentanyl is just two milligrams, the equivalent of one-tenth of a grain of rice — the difference between an intoxicating dosage and a fatal dosage is microscopic, leading to frequent overdose.

 "Common drug tests generally fail to detect these drugs because they use a 'targeted' approach that looks only for a few specific drugs," Manicke said.
 "Our technology uses a 'non-targeted' approach to scan for many different types of chemical compounds.
 This simplifies synthetic drug testing, allowing for more rapid, and less expensive, detection of synthetic drugs currently going undetected."

 Manicke's method relies on mass spectrometry, a technique for separating out and measuring all the different chemical components of a particular substance such as blood, soil or water.
 This technology is not commonly used in health care because it is typically time-consuming, expensive and available only in research laboratories.

 Manicke's innovation overcomes these problems by providing a small device that collects a tiny amount of plasma (the liquid portion of blood) and prepares it for both transportation and analysis.
 This device can then pair with a desktop mass spectrometry machine to detect drugs in the patient’s blood.

-In the first phase of the project titled "Chemical surveillance system for the Ssynthetic drug crisis," plasma samples are being collected from an Indianapolis hospital emergency department and analyzed in Manicke's laboratory.
+In the first phase of the project titled "Chemical surveillance system for the synthetic drug crisis," plasma samples are being collected from an Indianapolis hospital emergency department and analyzed in Manicke's laboratory.
 One goal of the project is to improve the collection device so that it can use simple blood samples rather than requiring the step of separating out the plasma.